 New Mexico has a statute of limitations of three years for any medical malpractice cases.
 A statute of limitations is literally a limitation on the time you have to file a case.
-When the limitation is in regards to health, medical treatment or overall well-being, it can be disheartening to know you have a ticking time clock on when you are able to seek justice.
-A medical malpractice case can be a simple fix or in the worst case scenario, they can be fatal.
+When the limitation is in regard to health, medical treatment, or overall well-being, it can be disheartening to know you have a ticking time clock on when you are able to seek justice.
+A medical malpractice case can be a simple fix or in the worst-case scenario, they can be fatal.

 Questions that arise are:

 - Who discovered the inconsistency, was it the patient, the doctor responsible for the injury or death, or a third party?

 All of these questions will determine the path of the case.
 If the cause of medical malpractice is determined or discovered within the two-year time limit, the case may be filed more easily.
 It will be a more standard case anyway.
 Medical malpractice cases get a little trickier if the cause is not determined or discovered until after the two-year limit.
 This takes us to what is called the discovery rule.